alexianaturecopy/yequan-operation-finance--transformation/README.md

 ✅ **Operational Excellence** - Designed scalable processes for multi-unit management
 ✅ **Change Leadership** - Drove adoption across 12 unit leaders and executive team
 ✅ **Technical Fluency** - Bridged finance requirements with technical implementation

-### This Isn't About Coding

-**This is about proving I can:**
-- Design the systems that generate the insights executives need
-- Lead transformation from manual reporting to automated operations
-- Make data actionable for non-technical stakeholders
-- Scale financial operations across complex organizational structures
-- Build rather than just buy enterprise tools

 ---